awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-message.md

 The custom SMS message to be sent to your users\.
 Must include the `codeParameter` value received in the request\.

 **emailMessage**
 The custom email message to be sent to your users\.
 Must include the `codeParameter` value received in the request\.
-If EmailSendingAccount is not DEVELOPER and EmailMessage is returned, 400 error code `com.amazonaws.cognito.identity.idp.model.InvalidLambdaResponseException` will be thrown\. emailMessage is allowed only if UserPool's EmailSendingAccount is DEVELOPER\.
+If the EmailSendingAccount attribute of the user pool is not `DEVELOPER` and an emailMessage parameter is returned, Amazon Cognito throws a 400 error code `com.amazonaws.cognito.identity.idp.model.InvalidLambdaResponseException`\.
+The emailMessage parameter is allowed only if the EmailSendingAccount attribute of the user pool is `DEVELOPER`\.
+The EmailSendingAccount attribute of a user pool is `DEVELOPER` when you choose to use Amazon Simple Email Service \(Amazon SES\) to send email messages; otherwise, the value is `COGNITO_DEFAULT`\.

 **emailSubject**
 The subject line for the custom message\.
-If EmailSendingAccount is not DEVELOPER and EmailMessage is returned, 400 error code `com.amazonaws.cognito.identity.idp.model.InvalidLambdaResponseException` will be thrown\. emailSubject is allowed only if UserPool's EmailSendingAccount is DEVELOPER\.
+If the EmailSendingAccount attribute of the user pool is not `DEVELOPER` and an emailSubject parameter is returned, Amazon Cognito throws a 400 error code `com.amazonaws.cognito.identity.idp.model.InvalidLambdaResponseException`\.
+The emailSubject parameter is allowed only if the EmailSendingAccount attribute of the user pool is `DEVELOPER`\.
+The EmailSendingAccount attribute of a user pool is `DEVELOPER` when you choose to use Amazon Simple Email Service \(Amazon SES\) to send email messages; otherwise, the value is `COGNITO_DEFAULT`\.

-## Custom Message for Sign Up Example<a name="aws-lambda-triggers-custom-message-example"></a>
+## Custom message for sign up example<a name="aws-lambda-triggers-custom-message-example"></a>

 This Lambda function is invoked to customize an email or SMS message when the service requires an app to send a verification code to the user\.